RichardLitt/knowledge/words.md

-immiscible, adj. except for the immischible magisteria of my cloven soul zebu, n. indian cattle species mare (pl maria), n. a large, level basalt plain on the surface of the moon, appearing dark by contrast with highland areas
+immiscible, adj. except for the immischible magisteria of my cloven soul zebu, n. indian cattle species mare (pl maria), n. a large, level basalt plain on the surface of the moon, appearing dark by contrast with highland areas bolus, n. a food ball of bugs that swifts use to bring back to their young forestall, v. to halt asseverate, v. declare or state solemnly or emphatically